After three days of being around the Westminster Kennel Club Show dogs, I have a new perspective on dog training and dog owners’ challenge.

 Dog owners and dog trainers need to raise their expectations on what a well-socialized dog is

-From my observation the dogs at this show are the epidemy of perfect personality, temperament and socialization.
-I don’t personally know any dog that could tolerate being touched for several hours by unfamiliar people and then go into a show and perform and be touched by judges while still remaining calm and collected.
+From my observation, the dogs at this show are the epidemy of perfect personality, temperament, and socialization.
+I don’t personally know any dog that could tolerate being touched for several hours by unfamiliar people and then go into a show and perform and be touched by judges while remaining calm and collected.

-Granted we have “pet” dogs which most likely lack the perfect personality and temperament to perform on a show level.
+Granted, we have “pet” dogs that most likely lack the perfect personality and temperament to perform on a show level.
 But that doesn’t mean we still can expect more from them.

-I think we should handle our dogs more.
+Let’s handle our dogs more.
 Not just by petting, but by touching them all over.
 Socialization isn’t just being with other dogs.
-We need to groom our dogs and perform snout to tails on a daily basis.
-By trimming our dog’s nails, looking in their mouths and interacting on a physical level we can help prevent aggression.
+We need to groom our dogs and perform snout to tails daily.
+By trimming our dog’s nails, looking in their mouths, and interacting on a physical level, we can help prevent aggression.
 Playing ball is great but expecting our dogs to control themselves in public is something all dog owners should set as a goal.

 Stifle the bark

-I believe even though we teach our dogs commands most of us have a tendency to release them way too soon.
-King, the winner of the Westminster stood for over an hour while he had his photo taken.
-He didn’t whine or complain, rather he was as stoic as a Steiff stuffed dog.
-Sure, this takes a lot of training and discipline, but can’t we expect our dogs to hold a command for 5 or 10 minutes without complaining?
+Even though we teach our dogs commands, most of us tend to release them way too soon.
+King, the Westminster winner, stood for over an hour while he had his photo taken.
+He didn’t whine or complain.
+Rather he was as stoic as a Steiff stuffed dog.
+Sure, this takes a lot of training and discipline, but can’t we expect our dogs to hold command for 5 or 10 minutes without complaining?

-In the next month I want you to raise your expectations for your dog.
+In the next month, I want you to raise your expectations for your dog.
 If they can sit for a minute quietly, then build up to two minutes.
-If they bark or whine for food, work with the quiet command and build until then can sit quietly until their food is poured and you release them.
-Can’t stand being brushed or having their nails trimmed…this is the month to work with them and build slowly on improving their stamina for handling.
+If they bark or whine for food, work with the quiet command and build until they can sit quietly until their food is poured and you release them.
+They can’t stand being brushed or having their nails trimmed…this is the month to work with them and build slowly on improving their stamina for handling.